Dragan Tomić (IT engineer)

+After several successful decades at Microsoft, Dragan Tomic is leaving the company in May 2023 to focus on a career change.

 Education and school competitions

 Dragan has a bachelor's degree in electrical engineering.
 He started school in Belgrade.
 In 1992, having finished his third grade of secondary school, he continued his studies in the US as a part of the student exchange program.
 He graduated in computer science and electrical engineering from Texas Tech University in 1998.
 He also studied at the University of Washington from 2002 to 2005, obtaining his MBA degree in entrepreneurship and finance.
 During his studies, he participated in many competitions when he was in secondary school, but especially during his university days.
 He was a multiple finalist in ACM, a type of world championship in programming.
 At the University International League (UIL), he won the programming competition for all secondary schools in Texas in 1993.
 At the regional ACM competitions in 1993–1995, he held 4th to 2nd place.
 In 1995 and 1996, he was a finalist in the ACM international programming competition.
 As the coach for the Texas Tech University programming team, he won the first place in the region and was ranked among the first 15 in the finale of the international ACM competition.